sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **FlipStreamFilmVfi**: A node for video frame interpolation.
 It depends on ComfyUI-Frame-Interpolation.
 - **FlipStreamViewer**: A node for viewing content.
 The 'allowip' parameter allows you to set IP addresses that can access the viewer.
 ComfyUI commandline options "--listen 0.0.0.0" and appropriate firewall settings are also needed for that.
 The 'w14exc' parameter is used to set exclude_tags for the WD14 Tagger. 'fps' can control flip speed.
 - **FlipStreamViewerSimple**: Simplified FlipStreamViewer.
+- **FlipStreamViewerVideo**: Streams frames (and optional audio) to the viewer as a single MP4 instead of PNG frames, it is much faster for long or large videos.
+Audio is muted and the volume is 0 by default, the mute button and volume slider appear at the top left.
+FlipStreamGetFrame cannot get frames from the video stream.
+- **FlipStreamLogger**: Prints the input data to the console with a label.
 - **FlipStreamCurrent**: A node for setting current information text on the right panel status info.
 - **FlipStreamAllowIp**: A node for setting allowip.
 - **FlipStreamLoraMode**: A node for setting loraMode.